willakat/toysm/README.md

 -------------------------
 ### Introduction
-First things first, there's a good description of what a StateMachine is on [Wikipedia].
-What ToySM allows you to do is give a fairly concise description of a StateMachine and have it run for you based on inputs you *post* to the StateMachine.
+First things first, there's a good description of what a StateMachine is supposed to be over at  [Wikipedia].
+What ToySM allows you to achieve is to give a fairly concise description of a StateMachine and have it run for you based on inputs you *post* to the StateMachine.

-1) A basic StateMachine
+#### A basic StateMachine
-The following bit of code gives an example of a very simple StateMachine that we'll use to walk through some of ToySM features.
+The following bit of code gives an example of a very simple StateMachine that we'll use to walk through some of ToySM's features.

+    from __future__ import print_function # python2 compat
+    from toysm import State, FinalState, EqualsTransition, StateMachine

     # Section 1 - Declare the States we'll need
-    from toysm import State, FinalState, EqualsTransition, StateMachine from __future__ import print_function # python2 compat state_1 = State('state_1')
+    state_1 = State('state_1')
     state_2 = State('state_2')
     final = FinalState()